Algerians Vote In Local Polls To Seal Post-Bouteflika change - UrduPoint

 The North African country's rulers are trying to "impose their will despite the embarrassing results of previous elections", said analyst Mohamed Hennad.

-- 'Facade' - Tebboune, members of his family as well as the army's chief of staff and other government officials were among the first to vote.

-Campaigning had been muted despite calls by authorities on Algerians to take part if they "want change" and "institution building".
+- 'Facade' - Campaigning had been muted, despite calls by authorities on Algerians to take part if they "want change" and "institution building".

-Yacine, a teacher, said he would be voting for rivals of the current Algiers mayor "even if I have no illusions" that they will be better.
+Yacine, a teacher, said he was voting for rivals of the current Algiers mayor "even if I have no illusions" that they will be better.

 Tebboune was elected in a contentious, widely boycotted 2019 ballot months after Bouteflika stepped down under pressure from the army and Hirak rallies.

-He has vowed to break with the past manner of holding local and regional elections marred by widespread claims of fraud -- as they were in the era of Bouteflika, who died in September at the age of 84.
+He has vowed to break with past elections marred by widespread claims of fraud.

-In a televised interview on Friday, Tebboune, a former prime minister under the late autocrat, called on Algerians to participate in large numbers in the vote.

-"If the people want change, it is time they do something about it themselves by voting," he said.

-Algeria's local assemblies elect two-thirds of members of the national parliament's upper house, with the president appointing the remainder.
+Algeria's local assemblies elect two-thirds of the national parliament's upper house, with the president appointing the remainder.

 Redouane Boudjemaa, a journalism professor at the University of Algiers, said the vote was simply "an attempt to clean up the facade of local councils by changing their members, to benefit the ruling class", he said.